-Our recent report provides some early insights into how internal audit is beginning to be harnessed by organisations in the vanguard of this new era of corporate reporting.
+In this report, we provide some early insights into how internal audit can and is beginning to be harnessed by organisations in the vanguard of this new era of corporate reporting.
+We have spoken to four high-profile organisations to find out what role internal audit is playing in the assurance of non-financial information - The Crown Estate, SAB Miller, Philips and Marks and Spencer.